mkucmus/doc/cookbook/FAQ.rst

 The first option is to import transaction from XML file.
 In OL user guide please find chapter  "Import transaction" (p.107).
 Here you will find description of transaction import process and example of XML file structure.

-**API**

-*Api access description will be added.*

-4. In "Points Transfer" section, admin wants to batch import the "points transfer" list.
+3. In "Points Transfer" section, admin wants to batch import the "points transfer" list.
 What is the required format of the XML file?
 Is it the only supported file format, how about .csv file format?
 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 CSV file format is not supported.